dani-77/t400/README.md

 With coreboot or libreboot already flashed, flash using:

-sudo flashrom -p internal -w nameofthe.rom -V
+`sudo flashrom -p internal -w nameofthe.rom`
 -------------------------------------------

 With stock bios, you should use an external flasher (Rpi, BBB or another).
 Find instructions at coreboot.org or libreboot.org or osboot.org.